usnistgov/O-RAN-Testbed-Automation/README.md

 ### Minimum System Requirements

+Before beginning the installation and setup of the testbed, verify that your system meets the following minimum specifications to prevent issues like pods remaining in pending or crash loop states, often due to insufficient resources.

 - **Operating System**: Linux distributions based on Ubuntu 20.04 LTS, Ubuntu 22.04 LTS, and Ubuntu 24.04 LTS are supported.
   - _Recommendation: Linux Mint 22, based on Ubuntu 24.04 LTS._
 - **Hard Drive Storage**: Must be `≥ 35` GB.
 - **Base Memory/RAM**: Must be `≥ 6000` MB.
 - **Number of Processors**: Must be `≥ 2` processors.
   - _Recommendation: Between `6-8` processors for optimal performance._
-- A stable internet connection must be maintained during the installation otherwise the process will fail and require starting over.
+- **Internet Connectivity**: A stable internet connection must be maintained during the installation otherwise the process may fail and require restarting.

-> [!NOTE]
-> If any pods stay in a pending or crash loop state after installing the RIC and running the testbed, then limited resources may be the cause.

 ### Virtual Machine Preferences